Brand-new to Japan's national drink or already developed a taste? Finding recommendations for the best sake always expands the experience!

 (Dassai 23, one of our top picks for the best sake above, gets the rice down to an epic and painstaking 23% of the original grain!)

-Brewing a daiginjo takes the special hand of a master toji.
-It’s the most difficult and involved of all the different styles of sake.
+Brewing a super-premium daiginjo sake takes the special hand of a master toji.
+It's the most difficult and involved of all the different styles of sake.
 They also often use premium rice varieties like Yamada Nishiki.

 To qualify as a junmai daiginjo, no extra brewer's alcohol can be added.